jdmonin/JSettlers2/README.txt

 To maintain user accounts, be sure to start the database first.
 (If you use a database, you can give users an account; everyone else can still log in and play, by leaving the password field blank.)
+For details see the "Database Setup" section below.

 Remote users can simply start their clients as described there, and specify your server as host.